jeffrangel/gpasteitin-revised/README.md

 Installation
 -----------

-    1. Download the gpasteitin-revised package.
+    1. Download the zip gpasteitin-revised package.
     2. Extract the gpasteitin-revised package.
     3. Open Terminal and cd into the gpasteitin-revised folder
     4. Run this command: sudo ./install.py install

 Usage